Last Updated on

 Mexico City’s police force, for the most part, chooses to stay away from Tepito, content to let the fierce community rule itself.
 To attempt to stop the ceaseless illegal activity in Tepito would mean a long and bloody intervention, and that’s something that the Mexico government isn’t willing to initiate.

-All of this became abundantly clear to our group as we stepped off the train into the seemingly endless maze of chaos and questionable exchanges.
-I repeatedly checked my pockets for the cell phone and wallet that I’d purposefully left behind.
+This all became abundantly clear to our group the moment we stepped off the train into the seemingly endless maze of chaos and questionable transactions.
+I immediately checked my pockets for the cell phone and wallet that I’d purposefully left behind.

 Exploring Mexico City’s Notorious Black Market